President Obama authorized the raid upon the unanimous recommendation of his national security team

 His wife, Umm Sayyaf, was captured and taken to Iraq for interrogation, sources say

-U.S. special operations forces killed a key ISIS commander during a raid in eastern Syria overnight Friday to Saturday – securing intelligence on how the terror organization operates, communicates and earns money, U.S. government officials said.
+U.S. Special Operations forces killed a key ISIS commander during a daring raid in eastern Syria overnight Friday to Saturday – securing intelligence on how the terror organization operates, communicates and earns money, U.S. government officials said.

 The ISIS commander, identified by his nom de guerre Abu Sayyaf, was killed in a heavy firefight after he resisted capture in the raid at al-Omar, U.S. Defense Secretary Ash Carter said in a statement.